-Similar to the fixed charge coverage ratio, the cash flow coverage ratio is a simple calculation that you can use to assess a company's ability to pay all of its interest and fixed expenses.
+Similar to the fixed charge coverage ratio, the cash flow coverage ratio, also known as cash flow solvency ratio, is a simple yet crucial calculation that you can use to assess a company's ability to pay all of its interest and fixed expenses.

 This ratio focuses primarily on the capacity of a firm's cash flow to cover all non-expense items, which contain payments for dividends, capital expenditures (CAPEX), and the principal on debt.

-The CF coverage ratio is particularly useful when evaluating businesses that are quickly expanding their fixed assets bases or businesses with heavy debt burdens.
+The cash flow coverage ratio becomes particularly useful when evaluating businesses that are quickly expanding their fixed assets bases or businesses with heavy debt burdens.

 In order to calculate the cash flow coverage ratio, we’ll simply sum all principal payments, dividend payments, and capital expenditures, and then divide the result by operating cash flow, as follows: